Kaveri Online Services Portal

 4. How do I check mutation status for my property?

-To check mutation status, log into your account and select the "Mutation Status" service.
+To check mutation status, log into your account and select the ‘Mutation Status’ service.
 Input details such as the survey number, district, taluk and village name.
 The portal will display the mutation application number, current ownership details and mutation approval status.
 You can also track pending applications or request manual verification in case of discrepancies.
+Learn more about mutation of property and what it means for your ownership records.

 5. Is there a fee for downloading land records?

 Yes, certain services like downloading EC or RTC records come with nominal charges.
-For example, downloading an EC may cost around Rs.
-30 for a one-year search and Rs.
-10 for each additional year.
+Downloading an Encumbrance Certificate costs ₹35 for the first year of search and ₹10 for each additional year.
 Payment can be made online through debit/credit cards, UPI or internet banking.
 Receipts are generated automatically for your records.

 6. What do I do if the portal shows incorrect data?